JozefCmiel/Saj/README.md

 9. Click `Create pull request`
 10. Copy link and send it to someone for double check or click `Merge pull request` (this will start deployment and build of a new version)

+### How to change main picture

+1. Go to SAJ google disk.
+2. Find picture with name `main.jpg`

+#### EDIT

+3. Right click
+4. `Manage versions` ( `Spravovat verze` )
+5. Click `Upload new version` and upload it.

+#### HIDE / SHOW

+3. Right click
+4. Share
+5. Select `Everyone who has link` or `Restricted`, depends on usage

+Warning!
+If you are registered as SAJ user in chrome you can still see the picture on site even if you set `Restricted`.
+Please, use  incognito mode if needed.